Follow us at @bijouandcoboutique

 Just like you and your other precious human cargo, you don't want to put your French Bulldog at risk in the event of a collision or some other incident.

-In addition to this, it is better for your dog to be restrained while it is in the car, so it is not jumping around, causing distractions, and wrecking up the place.
+In addition to this, it is better for your Frenchie to be restrained while it is in the car, so it is not jumping around, causing distractions, and wrecking up the place.

-Car harnesses are made with strong nylon straps and metal hardware to ensure that when you have attached them to an anchor point in your car, your dog is well and truly restrained.
+Car harnesses for French Bulldogs are made with strong nylon straps and metal hardware to ensure that when you have attached them to an anchor point in your car, your Frenchie is well and truly restrained.

-This type of harness is an all-in-one design, with a cord used to form both the leash and the harness.
+This type of French Bulldog harness is an all-in-one design, with a cord used to form both the leash and the harness.

-While it is almost impossible for a dog to escape from a harness lead, they can be irritating, and somewhat constricting, for a French Bulldog.
+While it is almost impossible for a Frenchie to escape from a harness lead, they can be irritating, and somewhat constricting.

 While they are probably not going to cause any damage or harm to your Frenchie, this type of harness is more suited to a bigger-framed dog.

-Hiking harnesses usually have a great deal of padding.
+Hiking harnesses for French Bulldogs usually have a great deal of padding.
 This ensures that there is a minimum amount of rubbing on the dog’s body, so they will stay comfortable while you are having some epic outdoor adventures together.

-Some hiking harnesses even have compartments where you can put treats and other bits and pieces for your Frenchie to carry.
+Some hiking harnesses for Frenchies even have compartments where you can put treats and other bits and pieces for your Frenchie to carry.

 how to train your frenchie to wear a harness